 Tetracycline antibiotics: People who take a type of antibiotic called tetracyclines and also take high doses of vitamin A may be at risk for a condition called intracranial hypertension, which is a rise in the pressure of brain fluid.
 Tetracyclines include:

 - Tetracycline (Achromycin)

-Cholesterol-lowering medications (bile acid sequestrants) -- The medications cholestyramine (Questram) and colestipol (Colestid) may reduce the body's ability to absorb vitamin A and lead to lower levels in the body.
+Cholesterol-lowering medications (bile acid sequestrants): The medications cholestyramine (Questram) and colestipol (Colestid) may reduce your ability to absorb vitamin A and lead to lower levels in your body.
 A water-soluble form of vitamin A may help.
-Another class of cholesterol-lowering medications called statins may actually raise vitamin A levels in the blood.
+Another class of cholesterol-lowering medications called statins may actually raise vitamin A levels in your blood.

-Doxorubicin -- Test tube studies suggest that vitamin A may make the action of doxorubicin, a medication used to treat cancer, stronger.
+Doxorubicin: Doxorubicin is a medication used to treat cancer.
+Test tube studies suggest that vitamin A may make the action of doxorubicin stronger.
 More research is needed to understand the effect.
 If you are undergoing treatment for cancer, ask your oncologist before taking vitamin A or any supplement.

-Omeprazole (Prilosec) -- Omeprazole, used for gastroesophageal reflux disease or "heartburn," may interact with beta-carotene supplements.
-Researchers don’t know whether it also affects the absorption of beta-carotene from foods.
+Omeprazole (Prilosec): Omeprazole, used for gastroesophageal reflux disease or heart burn, may interact with beta-carotene supplements.
+Researchers do not know whether it also affects the absorption of beta-carotene from foods.